LarsDenBakker/blog-posts/developing-without-a-build/article.md

 It's currently [implemented in chrome behind a flag](https://developers.google.com/web/updates/2019/03/kv-storage#import_maps), and it's easy to shim on other browsers [with es-module-shims](https://www.npmjs.com/package/es-module-shims).
 Until we get broad browser support, that can be an interesting option during development.

 If you don't want to go quite as cutting edge but still want to use the bare imports a great option is to use a web server which rewrites the bare imports on the fly into explicit paths before serving them to the browser.
-There are some quite servers available that do this.
-Of course I recommend [es-dev-server](https://www.npmjs.com/package/es-dev-server) since I wrote it myself :)
+There are some servers available that do this.
+I recommend [es-dev-server](https://www.npmjs.com/package/es-dev-server), read more about it at the end of this article.

 ### Caching
 Because we aren't bundling all of our code into just a few files, we don't have to set up any elaborate caching strategies.
 Your web server can use the file system's last modified timestamp to return a 304 if the file hasn't changed.